 Bacardi Carta Blanca is molasses based, a blend of light and heavy distillate from a multi-column still that have been aged from 1 to 3 years in ex-Bourbon casks in Puerto Rico (Puerto Rican rum has to be aged for at least 1 year in order to be classified as such) and then charcoal filtered for a clean colour and taste.
 Bottled at 37.5% ABV and free of additives as far as I know.

 On the nose the ethanol notes are strong with this one.
 Cacao nibs, violette liqueur, red apples and a touch of white pepper.
 A very slight barbeque smokiness and stone fruits.
 Some coconut, vanilla and caramel.
 Not as clean as I was expecting.

 On the palate feels very soft and the flavours are fading quick.
 Pisco, vanilla, lemon zest and plenty of ethanol.
-Green apples and almond.
+Green apples, white grapes and almond.
 It is quite watered down unfortunately.
 Some peach and charred oak.
 The finish is short with ethanol and a touch of pepper.

 I know Bacardi Carta Blanca is viewed among the rum enthusiast circles as the vodka of rum, but the truth is I had worse (see my Pampero Blanco review).
 It has quite a bit of flavour to it considering it’s coming from one of the biggest selling brands in the world and, as a bartender, I enjoy working with it.
 A favourite cocktail of mine that calls for Bacardi and lends its flavour to it very well comes from the Savoy Cocktail Book and is called The Culross (one measure each of Bacardi CB, Lillet Blanc, Apricot liqueur and lemon juice, shaken and served straight up).